 Along with my PhD I did summer internships at Intel Corporation and Accenture Technology Lab.
-At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework. to improve the performance on Intel CPU and make the TensorFlow framework scalable.
-As a research intern at Accenture for summer-2017, I analyzed various explainable artificial methods to produce human-understandable explanation from deep learning algorithms.
+At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework on Intel CPU and make the framework scalable (multi-node).
+As a research intern at Accenture for summer-2017, I analyzed various explainable AI (XAI) methods to produce human-understandable explanation.

-Before starting my PhD, I have worked at Samsung Electronics for 2 years as a software engineer, where I worked on connectivity module of Android OS.
+Before starting my PhD, I have worked at Samsung Electronics for 2 years as a software engineer, where I worked on the connectivity module of Android OS.

 I have MS in Computer science and have achieved Big and Smart Data Graduate certificate from Wright State University.
 I completed Deep Learning Specialization on Coursera.
 Certificate link: https://www.coursera.org/account/accomplishments/specialization/39UJH6YRBFZN

-Research Interests includes but not limited to: Artificial Intelligence, Semantic Web, Linked Data, Information Retrieval
+Research Interests includes but not limited to: Artificial Intelligence, Semantic Web, Linked Data

 Completed Research Projects: